 The goal of all SSA coursework and fieldwork is to frame individual distress in a larger social context.
 To be an effective social worker, social administrator, or policy maker, you must be able to recognize and understand the diverse and intersecting causes of distress: psychological, biological, familial, political, economic and social.
 This broader understanding will inform the methods you use to help people overcome their own unique challenges, prevent problems from occurring in the first place, and craft new solutions to ongoing problems.

 Clinical & Administration Concentrations

-The SSA Master's Program in Social Work and Social Welfare (SW) begins with a first-year Core curriculum that introduces you to the chief methods of social intervention (direct practice, policy, and research), the diversity of human experience, and the fundamentals of human behavior and development.
+The SSA Master's Program in Social Work, Social Policy, and Social Administration (SW) begins with a first-year Core curriculum that introduces you to the chief methods of social intervention (direct practice, policy, and research), the diversity of human experience, and the fundamentals of human behavior and development.
 You are then asked to choose between two academic concentrations: